Best Local Toy Stores for Gifts

 Kids and parents alike go coo coo for Kazoo Toys, a truly full-service toy store in Buckhead.
 Owners Joe and Whitney Novak focus on a “trio of children’s fun: imagination, education and activity.”
 Parents can peruse their website before visiting the store to shop toy recommendations by age.
 They also offer call-ahead ordering and complimentary gift wrap.

-Families shop for everything from unusual games to fidgets to projectile toys at their Glenwood Park and Ponce City Market locations.
+Families shop for everything from unusual games to fidgets at the Ponce City Market location.
 Kids have the run of the store too, and can get hands on by trying out the toys.
 Their mission is to bring back family game night, so their selection of games is especially impressive.

 Located in Decatur and Athens, browse Treehouse Kid and Craft’s carefully curated collection of toys, art and craft supplies, clothing and books.
 Kids will enjoy the play areas to try out the toys.
-The store also has art classes for kids 2-14, drop-in classes on Saturdays, and break camps –perfect for experience gifts this holiday season.
+The store also has art classes at their Athens location and themed art camps.

-Prepare to find things you didn’t know you needed at Richard’s Variety Store in Midtown.
-After looking past the gag gifts and knick knacks, customers will also find tons of toys for kids–puzzles galore, retro toys, costumes and even funky puppets.
+Prepare to find things you didn’t know you needed at Richard’s Variety Store in Buckhead and Midtown.
+After looking past the gag gifts and knick-knacks, customers will also find tons of toys for kids: puzzles galore, retro toys, costumes and even funky puppets.

 Check out Seed Factory in the Westside Provisions District for the babies and children on your list.
-This store carries everything adorable like clothes (newborn to age 8), books, classic wooden toys and arts and crafts.
+This store carries everything adorable from clothes (newborn to age 8) and books to classic wooden toys and arts and crafts.

 This place is a gift gold mine for kids who are into magic, costumes and practical jokes.
 Taking up a full block on the square in Marietta, Eddie’s has hard-to-find items for those hard-to-buy-for kids.
-OTP too far?
-They have a second location in Decatur.
+There’s also a Stone Mountain location.